motiejus/stud/contours/README.md

 3. Run `make -j$(nproc) smooth_<X>.gpkg`.
 This will output a geo-package with contour lines every `X` meters.
 X can be fractional (e.g.
    `smooth_2.5.gpkg`).
+4. Optional: you may generate a raster image with `layer2img.py`.

 Dependencies: